-I am excited to announce that we are launching a new initiative here on Knowledgette: an evolving collection of images of natural fractures to accompany the series of videos in my course: Naturally Fractured Reservoirs – Recognition and Characterization for Geologists and Reservoir Engineer.
+I am excited to announce that we are launching a new initiative here on Knowledgette: an evolving collection of images of natural fractures to accompany the series of videos in my course: Naturally Fractured Reservoir Recognition & Characterization.

 Every week I’ll add a new image to the collection along with some comments about its fracture -related character.
 This will give us all something to look forward to weekly!
 By the end of the year we will have a collection of photographs that illustrate attributes of a reservoir natural fracture system.